QBasic: QBasic Family Pedigree

+QBasic Versions

-QBasic was intended as a replacement for GW-BASIC.
-It was based on the earlier QuickBASIC 4.5 compiler but without QuickBASIC's compiler and linker elements.
-Version 1.0 was shipped together with MS-DOS 5.0 and higher, as well as Windows 95, Windows NT 3.x, and Windows NT 4.0.
-IBM recompiled QBasic and included it in PC DOS 5.x, as well as OS/2 2.0 onwards. eComStation and ArcaOS, descended from OS/2 code, include QBasic 1.0.
-QBasic 1.1 is included with MS-DOS 6.x, and, without EDIT, in Windows 95, Windows 98 and Windows Me.
-Starting with Windows 2000, Microsoft no longer includes QBasic with their operating systems.
+QBasic version 1.0 was shipped together with MS-DOS 5.0x, as well as Windows NT 3.x, and Windows NT 4.0.
+IBM recompiled QBasic and included it in PC DOS 5.x, as well as OS/2 2.0 onwards. eComStation and ArcaOS, descendants of the OS/2 source code, also included QBasic 1.0.

+QBasic 1.1 was included with MS-DOS 6.x, and, without EDIT, in Windows 95, Windows 98 and Windows Me.
+Starting with Windows 2000, Microsoft no longer included QBasic or any BASIC with their operating systems.

 Contents

 QBasic (as well as the built-in MS-DOS Editor) is backward-compatible with DOS releases prior to 5.0 (down to at least DOS 3.20).
 However, if used on any 8088/8086 computers, or on some 80286 computers, the QBasic program may run very slowly, or perhaps not at all, due to DOS memory size limits.
 Until MS-DOS 7, MS-DOS Editor and Help required QBasic: the EDIT.COM and HELP.COM programs simply started QBasic in editor-and-help mode only, and these can also be entered by running QBASIC.EXE with the /EDITOR and /QHELP switches (i.e., command lines QBASIC /EDITOR and QBASIC /QHELP).

 QBasic came complete with four pre-written example programs.
 These were Nibbles, a variant of the Snake game; Gorillas, an artillery game; MONEY MANAGER, a personal finance manager; and RemLine, a Q-BASIC code line-number-removing program.

 QBasic has an Easter egg accessed by pressing and holding simultaneously after running QBasic at the DOS prompt but before the title screen loads: this lists The Team of programmers.